-The Blue Eye Albania is a natural spring with a magical blue colour.
-Because of its extremely bright colour and its beauty, the spring has become a touristic attraction in Albania.
+The Blue Eye Albania is a natural spring with a magical blue color.
+Because of its extremely bright color and its beauty, the spring has become a touristic attraction in Albania.
 The spring is near Saranda in the south of Albania.

 Why is the Blue Eye a hidden gem in Albania?

 The Blue Eye of Albania is a hidden gem, because it is such a beautiful place in nature.
 The Lonely Planet describes the Blue Eye as “magical and hypnotic”.
 And Atlas Obscura calls it “breath-taking and mesmerizing”.

 The Blue Eye is an underwater spring.
 The spring pumps water from an underwater cave to the surface with an enormous pressure.
 It is a mystery, how deep the Blue Eye spring really is.
 Because divers have not been able to reach the bottom of the spring.

 The blue pool looks like a human eye.
 The black underwater cave is the pupil of the eye.
 And the bright blue water is the iris of the human eye.
 You have to see this place for yourself.
 Because the Blue Eye is something truly unique to Albania.
 Click here for my full guide on the magical Blue Eye of Albania!